 It has been suggested to me that I am ‘falling into the hands of the right-wing’ by challenging the lockdown or that ‘hur hur Donald Trump agrees with you’.
 On the whole, it has been as unpleasant to find ‘Keep Britain Free’ folks waving a flag for me as it has to have appeared on Icke’s website, but, as I pointed out in the previous piece, I have as much interest in ‘reopening the economy’ or in ‘getting kids back to school’ as I do in uncovering the diabolical plans of the Illuminati; namely zero, for reasons which should be perfectly obvious to anyone who has read my work.
 We have simply swapped a Huxleyan-oriented dystopia for an Orwellian one with Kafkaesque and Phildickian nobs on.
 What I object to is not the closing of schools, offices, factories, hospitals, law-courts and race-tracks — all of which would be, if free human beings were the agents, causes for celebration (my own office-free life has been lovely).
 What I am objecting to, or at least highlighting, is that what they are being replaced with is a) far worse b) that it has been done for, as far as I can see, no good reason and c) without the slightest critical scrutiny from the left.

-I have written one book about the outer, visible system, and am about to finish a second exploring the vast personal underworld of the problem.
+I have written one book about how the the outer, visible system works (without a single conspiracy theory in it) and am about to finish a second exploring the vast personal underworld of the problem.
 Sign up to my mailing list to hear of it.

 - They have to have some intelligence or people won’t be interested